 If you’re looking for a more 3-D paper house template try using the template for this gingerbread house craft – it can be made as any type of paper houses!

 Ready to get crafting?
 On to the printable and the tutorial!

 What you need to create beautiful paper houses:

-- The printable – download them by entering your email address into the form below, and then check your inbox for the PDF file!
+- The printables – download them by entering your email address into the form below, and then check your inbox for the PDF file!
 Print them on card stock.

 Watch the video below to see it in action.
 Or scroll down for step-by-step photos:

-1. Color, color, color using your favorite STABILO markers!
+1. Color, color, color!
 This part is the most fun!
 Use different shades of similar colors for a little extra texture.